 - Survey your customer base.

 If you want to know what your customers want in your content, then ask!
+Create some survey form templates and send them to your customers to get information about their preferences.

 - Look at your competitors.